Let the Beat Go On: Chart performance

 "Let the Beat Go On" enjoyed moderate success in many European countries, although it didn't reach the same level of success as "It's My Life", "Sing Hallelujah" and "Look Who's Talking".
 The song peaked at number-one in Spain, where it spent one week atop the Spanish singles chart and further two weeks as number two.
 It also entered the top 10 in Finland (3) and Belgium (9).

 Additionally, the single was a top-20 hit in France (12), Germany (18), the Netherlands (19) and Sweden (17), as well as on the Eurochart Hot 100, where it reached number 19.
 On the European Dance Radio Chart, it almost peaked atop, reaching number two, becoming the second most-played dance song on European radio that week.
 Outside Europe, "Let the Beat Go On" peaked at number eight on the RPM Dance/Urban chart in Canada, number 12 in Israel and number 186 in Australia.

 Music video

 The music video for "Let the Beat Go On" was directed by Jonathan Bate.
 It depicts Dr. Alban performing behind a microphone, standing amidst female guitarists on a green grassmat in front of a blue backdrop.
 Sometimes he is surrounded by yellow sunflowers.
 In between, different characters appears on the grass, such as a dog with its doghouse, children playing, male and female gymnasts, and a crowd of females dancing.
 In the beginning of the video, the picture is shown upside down.
+"Let the Beat Go On" received "prime break out" rotation on MTV Europe in October 1994.
+Same month, it was B-listed on German music television channel VIVA.
+In January 1995, the video was A-listed on France's MCM.
+It was nominated in the category for Best Swedish Dance Video 1994 at the 1995 Swedish Dance Music Awards.
 "Let the Beat Go On" was later made available on Dr. Alban's official YouTube channel in 2011, and had generated more than 10 million views as of July 2025.
 Bate had previously directed the videos for "Look Who's Talking" and "Away from Home".